 - Fostering the emergence of a network—composed of experts from industry, government, think tanks, academia, and elsewhere—that builds trust and promotes collaboration

 - Funding new policy-driven research and thought leadership by experts from diverse professional, political, and intellectual perspectives

 - Catalyzing additional funding on cyber policy topics from philanthropic, government and private sector sources

 Unlike government or industry, we are a neutral player not motivated by profit, politics, or self-interest.
 We are, moreover, explicitly agnostic as to specific policy outcomes, seeking only to generate robust debate and analysis to stimulate better and strategic cyber policies.

 As technologies promise greater access to information, increased efficiency and economic growth, opportunities for expression and new forms of social interaction, people need to be able to trust their digital devices.
 Societies need to be able to manage serious threats to national security, commerce and civil liberties.
 The importance of effective cybersecurity policymaking will only grow with time.

-For more information that provides a thorough analysis and explanation of the thinking and goals of the Cyber Initiative, see the following memo.
+For more information about the the Cyber Initiative, see the Refined Grantmaking Strategy.

 Hewlett Foundation Launches $20 million Cyber Initiative